Gpinchon/RollABall/README.md

 # TODO
 - Make the interface truly interactive.
 - Make the interface more appealing using CSS3 animations and latest features.
+- Clean up code
+- Put the Interface class in an other file